 A measured response is always the right move.
 You want to acknowledge the patient’s frustrations and offer to speak with him or her offline.
 The place to figure out what went wrong isn’t online, it’s in person or over the phone.
 Also, be careful that your response doesn’t have any spelling and grammar errors, and that you don’t inadvertently come off as sarcastic—an easy thing to do online!
 To avoid this have someone in your office read over the response before you submit it.

 I understand how upsetting a bad review can be and I hope that I’ve helped you understand the pros and cons of the most common types of responses.
 To help you craft a negative review response plan, we’ve created an example of a bad review and a gracious response.
 I hope this will give you a good starting place for enacting your own review response strategy.

-- Angry patient: I can’t stand this doctor!
+- Angry patient: I can’t stand this podiatrist!
 I should have known from the moment I walked through the door that I wasn’t going to be heard or respected.
-The office staff seemed annoyed when I asked some questions, I had to wait an hour for my appointment, and THEN the doctor only spent 15 minutes with me!
-Whatever you do, DO NOT SEE THIS DOCTOR!!!
+The office staff seemed annoyed when I asked some questions, I had to wait an hour for my appointment, and THEN the podiatrist only spent 15 minutes with me!
+Whatever you do, DO NOT SEE THIS podiatrist!!!
 I’ve never been so disappointed in my life and will NEVER go back.